strtoul()

-convert string to long unsigned integer
+convert a string to various unsigned integal types

 Function